argmaxml/recsplain/docs/source/index.rst

 Field Types & Schema
 ---------------------------------------------------------

-Configure Recsplain to compare feature vectors using your preferred filters and encoders.
+Use the field types and schema to configure the Recsplain filters and encoders.

-Filters determine which items are compared to one another and encoders determine how they are compared.
+Filters determine which items are compared to one another.
+Encoders determine how they are compared.

 Here is an example configuration.